chaos-polymtl/lethe/doc/source/examples/cfd-dem/square-fluidized-bed/square-fluidized-bed.rst

 Description of the case
 -----------------------

 This example simulates the fluidization of spherical particles in air.
 First, we use Lethe-DEM to fill the bed with particles.
-Then, we use the ``cfd_dem_coupling`` solver within Lethe to simulate the fluidization of the particles.
+Then, we use the ``cfd_dem_coupling_3d`` solver within Lethe to simulate the fluidization of the particles.

 Parameter file